Donald Trump Promised To Tackle These 3 Issues During His First 100 Days [Opinion]

 — Terrorism Updates (@terrorism_info) March 30, 2017

 The one part of his immigration plan that most people do agree with him is Trump wants to deport all criminal immigrants immediately.
-He felt that inside of housing them in jails and prisons, America should send them back to their countries.
+He felt that instead of housing them in jails and prisons, America should send them back to their countries.

 Obama Care